AatifxShaikh/MindScribe/README.md

 Usage
 Click the "Add notes" button on the homepage to create a new note.
 Fill in the title and content for your note and click "Save Note."
-Your note will be added to the homepage with options to view, edit, or delete it.
+Your note will be added to the homepage with options to view, edit, or delete,copy and share it.
 Use the search bar to filter notes by title or content.

 Contributing